Only Lovers Left Alive (soundtrack): Background and development

 The film score was primarily written by Jarmusch's band SQÜRL and Dutch lute player Jozef van Wissem.
-As Jarmusch had this idea of a vampire playing lute, for five years, he asked van Wissem on playing lute for the film to which he agreed.
-Together, they discussed about the script and the history of composers which he translated into the film and asked him to do the soundtrack.
+As Jarmusch had had the idea of a vampire playing lute for five years, he asked van Wissem to play lute for the film.
+Their discussions about the script and the history of composers were translated into the film and Jarmusch asked Van Wissen to do the soundtrack.
 Van Wissem noted that Jarmusch makes his films as kind of a musician, where he had the music in his mind while writing the script and the film's tone was set with the musical pieces.
 Van Wissem also described the film as "a very personal film, maybe even autobiographical" and that "Jim is a cultural sponge, he absorbs everything".

-Van Wissem wrote few pieces during the summer of 2012 without watching the film.
-Most of the pieces were curated from his ideas that would fit in the film and gave it to Jarmusch where they both went into the studio and added drums and guitar.
-Jarmusch's band SQÜRL also worked on the music providing a balance between the "really stark pieces and then the rock side".
-Most of the pieces which they included in the film were either in its full form or combined with other instruments.
-Van Wissem played the electric guitar, 12-string and lute, while Jarmusch does the feedback for the music.
+Van Wissem wrote a few pieces during the summer of 2012 without watching the film.
+Most of the pieces were curated from his ideas that would fit in the film.
+After giving them to Jarmusch they both went into the studio where they added drums and guitar.
+Jarmusch's band SQÜRL also worked on the music, providing a balance between the "really stark pieces and then the rock side".
+Most of the pieces which they included in the film were either in their full form or combined with other instruments.
+Van Wissem played the electric guitar, 12-string and lute, while Jarmusch controlled the feedback.

-The songs they put in were stemmed from Jarmusch's decisions.
-He also added a few pieces of the score, where one of them is for a scene where Christopher Marlowe (John Hurt) plays William Shakespeare and discusses about the piece "Sick, Sick and Very Sick" from Much Ado About Nothing.
-The piece in the conclusion where the characters drive through detroit was a classical prelude which he played backwards, becoming a palindrome.
+The songs they put in stemmed from Jarmusch's decisions.
+He also added a few pieces of the score, where one of them is for a scene where Christopher Marlowe (John Hurt) plays William Shakespeare and discusses the "sick" passage from Much Ado About Nothing.
+The piece in the conclusion where the characters drive through Detroit was a classical prelude which Jarmusch played backwards, creating a palindrome.
 Van Wissem also sang a pseudo-Gregorian chant, which he sent to singer-songwriter Zola Jesus for overdubbing.
 A piece "Hal" was performed by Lebanese vocalist Yasmine Hamdan.

 A concert was held at the Santos Party House venue in New York City in April 2014 to celebrate the film's release.
-During the Santos event, Jesus performed with van Wissem on both a "pseudo-Gregorian" piece from the film's soundtrack and an unrecorded collaboration.
+During the Santos event, Jesus performed with van Wissem in both a "pseudo-Gregorian" piece from the film's soundtrack and an unrecorded collaboration.
 In the United States, the album was released digitally and in limited edition red and white vinyl LPs through Sacred Bones Records in 2021.